Kirksten3/pagespeedhelper/README.md

 ```ruby
 gem 'pagespeedhelper', '>=0.4.7'
 ```
-Minor updates should no longer break functionality.
+Minor updates should no longer break functionality. `v0.4.7` is the first updated, fully functional release.
+Any version after will be compatible but offer new features / fix bugs.

 ## Example